Leapsight/babel/doc/modules/babel_index.md

 </code></pre>
 <br />

-Returns the list of the key paths for which a value will need to be present in the key value object passed as an action to the [`update/3`](#update-3) function.
+Returns the list of the key paths that need to be present in the key value object passed as an action to [`update/3`](#update-3).

 <a name="foreach-2"></a>